ajtadeo/SpiTIFY/README.md

 Given a collection of points in D-dimensional space (music preferences, birthday, etc.), natural clusters form.
 Such is the case with dominant colors in an image.
 Clustering can be applied to a weighted graph G=(V,E) where each cluster has a distance from another cluster $d_{ij}$.
 To determine a clustering of points that maximizes the distance between clusters such that the distance among points in those clusters are minimized, the following algorithm is used:

-1. Convert the image into a 2D array of RGB values.
+1. Convert the image into a 2D array of [LAB](https://en.wikipedia.org/wiki/CIELAB_color_space) values.
 2. At random, select k points from the 2D array which are the k centroids.
 3. For each point p in the array:
    1. Determine the Euclidean distance from p to each centroid.
    2. Add the point p to the centroid cluster with the minimum Euclidean distance.
+4. If more than 2 of the resulting clusters have length 0 (i.e. when the album art has very little color variation), restart kmeans to pick new random centroids.
+Else, replace clusters of length 0 with the cluster of max length to avoid recursing for a long period of time.
-4. Determine the mean of each of the k clusters, these are the new centroids.
+5. Determine the mean of each of the k clusters, these are the new centroids.
-5. If the new centroids = old centroids, return the resulting cluster.
-Else, repeat 3.
+6. If the new centroids = old centroids, return the resulting cluster.
+Else, repeat from step 3.

 ## Setup
 ### Spotify API